amoAHCP/demos-cloud-bootcamp/simpleService/README.md

 ## push image to gcloud repo

 Be aware of the naming convention when using *gcloud docker* .
-The image name must contain your project name (*gcr.io/kubernetestests/*)

 gcloud docker push gcr.io/kubernetestests/simpleservice:01